 Take an early morning (before it gets busy) trip over to the Children’s Pool to see the seals and walk over to La Jolla Cove for sea lion viewing (Shell Beach mentioned above is in between these two spots).

-The chatty La Jolla Cove sea lions are pretty much always around and it’s a little easier to keep your distance from others on this part of the boardwalk.
+The chatty La Jolla Cove sea lions are pretty much always around.
+Stay on the sidewalk and keep your distance from the seals and sea lions.

 5. Rent Kayak or Take a Tour of the San Diego-La Jolla Underwater Park

-La Jolla is home to the San Diego-La Jolla Underwater Park that is full of marine life.
-It’s outlined by seven sea caves, including Sunny Jim, the only sea cave in the West that is accessible by land (via the Cave Store on Coast Blvd).
-Their history is an interesting one as some were used to smuggle booze during prohibition.
+La Jolla is home to the San Diego-La Jolla Underwater Park, which is full of marine life.
+It’s outlined by seven sea caves, including Sunny Jim, the only sea cave in the West accessible by land (via the Cave Store on Coast Blvd).
+Their history is an interesting one, as some were used to smuggle booze during prohibition.

 You can rent a kayak or take a tour.
 I have a discount on both at Everyday California in La Jolla Shores.